Affostruction: 3D Affordance Grounding with Generative Reconstruction

 \subsection{Affordance-driven active view selection}

-Beyond grounding affordances on reconstructed geometry, we can leverage predicted affordance heatmaps to guide view selection.
-Given current observations, we select the next-best viewpoint that maximizes visibility of high-affordance regions, prioritizing functional areas during multi-view capture.

-\textbf{Candidate view generation.} We generate a set of $K=40$ candidate camera poses $\Pi = \{\pi_1, \ldots, \pi_{K}\}$ uniformly distributed on a hemisphere around the target object.
+Since \methodname{} predicts affordances on reconstructed geometry, the predicted heatmaps can guide subsequent view selection.
+Given current observations, we select the next-best viewpoint that maximizes visibility of high-affordance regions, prioritizing functional areas during multi-view capture. \textbf{Candidate view generation.} We generate a set of $K=40$ candidate camera poses $\Pi = \{\pi_1, \ldots, \pi_{K}\}$ uniformly distributed on a hemisphere around the target object.

 \textbf{Affordance visibility metric.} Given the sparse structure with affordance heatmap $\{(\mathbf{p}_i, a_i)\}_{i=1}^L$ from Sec.~\ref{subsec:affordance_grounding}, we decode it into an affordance-colored mesh $\mathcal{M}$ using the pretrained TRELLIS~\cite{trellis} mesh decoder.
 For each candidate pose $\pi_i \in \Pi$, we render this affordance-colored mesh $\mathcal{M}$ to obtain a 2D image $A_{\text{render}}$.
 The affordance visibility score is simply the sum of heatmap values in the rendered image: